 Section 4.
 Requests.
-Whenever practicable, employees shall submit written requests for sick leave, on forms furnished by the Appointing Authority, in advance of the period of absence.
+Whenever practicable, employees shall submit written requests for sick leave in advance of the period of absence.
 When advance notice is not possible, employees shall notify their supervisor by telephone or other means at the earliest opportunity.
 Supervisors shall respond promptly and shall answer all written requests in writing.
 Written requests for sick leave shall only state which category of leave specified in Section 3A and B is to be used.
 However, the supervisor may orally inquire into the specific reason for the request.